Vmlweb/MEAN-Angular/README.md

 When testing a blank database will be used, see `server/tests/database.test.js` for populating it before each test.

-Server side test plans can be created in `config.js` and can then be executed using the `my_plan.test` command.
+Server side test plans can be created in `config.js` and can then be executed using the `test.my_plan` command.

 ## Documentation